FLSA FAQs

 Q2.
 How will it affect UA?

 The overtime rule could require some staff whose annual base salary is below the new threshold to transition to hourly (non-exempt status) while other employees may see a pay adjustment to maintain their exempt status.
 Though experts say the rule will likely face court challenges before implementation, Human Resources is reviewing data and working with leadership to finalize which positions may be affected by the new regulations.
-If it is blocked by the courts, UA will reassess its approach to these changes and update the campus community.
+If the rule is blocked by the courts, which is likely, UA will reassess and update the campus community.

 Q3.
 How will I know if this updated regulation applies to me?